daaang/slack-disable-wysiwyg-bookmarklet/README.md

     * On Mac: `export SLACK_DEVELOPER_MENU=true && open -a /Applications/Slack.app`
     * On PC in a Powershell window (per user install): `$env:SLACK_DEVELOPER_MENU="true"; & "$($env:LOCALAPPDATA)\Slack\slack.exe"`
     * On PC in a Powershell window (machine wide install): `$env:SLACK_DEVELOPER_MENU="true"; & "$($Env:ProgramFiles)\Slack Deployment\slack.exe"`
+    * On PC with slack managed by the Windows 10 App Store: uninstall slack, [download the exe](https://slack.com/downloads/windows), and follow one of the above instructions
     * On other OS's: ensure the `SLACK_DEVELOPER_MENU` environment variable is set to `true` before opening the Slack app.
 2. Right-click in the app and _Inspect element_
 3. Copy the contents of `index.js`